mtlynch/mtlynch.io/content/notes/archivebox/index.md

 ## Archiving YouTube videos

-There are more specialized tools for archiving YouTube videos like, but ArchiveBox also bundles [yt-dlp](https://github.com/yt-dlp/yt-dlp), so you can just hand it a YouTube URL, and it will archive the page and the video.
+There are more specialized tools for archiving YouTube videos, but ArchiveBox also bundles [yt-dlp](https://github.com/yt-dlp/yt-dlp), so you can just hand it a YouTube URL, and it will archive the page and the video.

-So if I want to make sure I always have a copy of the _Lonely Island_ / _SNL_ classic, ["Like a Boss,"](https://www.youtube.com/watch?v=NisCkxU544c) I can hand it to ArchiveBox like any other website.
+If I want to make sure I always have a copy of the _Lonely Island_ / _SNL_ classic, ["Like a Boss,"](https://www.youtube.com/watch?v=NisCkxU544c) I can hand it to ArchiveBox like any other website.

 {{<img src="youtube-archived.png" has-border="true" caption="ArchiveBox downloaded the YouTube video">}}